IT Asset Disposition (ITAD) Services

 SEAM provides electronics recycling in Sioux Falls, as well as bulb recycling and battery recycling services using secure and environmentally sound methods to keep you in compliance and make sure you are protected.
-Everything we touch is handled in accordance with the highest worldwide certifications for environmental management systems and quality processes.
+Everything we touch is handled in accordance with the highest worldwide certifications for data security, environmental management systems, and quality processes.
 We follow strict guidelines including no-overseas and no-landfill policies, and establish a documented, chain of custody trail for your assets while safely and securely maximizing value.
 SEAM offers electronics recycling services to customers in the upper Midwest from the Sioux Falls area, to Omaha, Nebraska to North Dakota!
 Contact us to learn how we can help you.

 With SEAM, we manage the risks so you don't have to.

 SEAM accepts electronics of all types.
 Commonly accepted items include desktop computers, laptops, cell phones, servers, printers, monitors, batteries, computer parts, peripherals and fluorescent bulbs.
 Check out our full list of Accepted Items here.

 If you have a unique or questionable item, the SEAM team will work with you to find the best way to safely and securely handle it.